DavidWells/analytics/README.md

 $ npm install && npm run setup
 ```

-This will setup all the packages and their dependencies.
+The above command will set up all the packages and their dependencies.

 ## Development